fit-ctu-discord/honza-botner/README.md

 The easiest way to contribute to this project is to [file issues][issues].

-You can see contributing guidelines and a list of available features in the [the docs](docs).
+If you want to contribute, see [the contributing guidelines](CONTRIBUTING.md) and a list of available features and other stuff in the [the docs](docs).

 ## License